 A key indicator of college affordability is whether families can save enough money over time to pay for two years of full-time enrollment at public two-year institution or four years of full-time enrollment at a public four-year college.
 Two investment scenarios (10-year vs. 18-year) are shown for a 529 college savings plan that obtains a five percent rate of return.
 The amounts of monthly savings can be compared with the national average college savings rate, which was $195 per month for a child aged 13-17 in a middle-income family in 2013.

 Net price: National Center for Education Statistics.
 IPEDS: Student financial aid and net price.

 Note.
-This calculation assumes the following: average net cost at a public four-year institution for the state’s median family income; 5 percent college cost inflation; no current savings; 5 percent rate of return.
+This calculation assumes the average net price at a public institution for the state’s median family income; a five percent college cost inflation rate; no current savings; and a five percent rate of return.